wmcbrine/hmevlc/README.txt

 different streams if they both require VLC.

 Changes:

+3.0 -- Support for iTunes-style RSS feeds, and Shoutcast TV.
+See the
+       included config.ini for configuration examples.
+Partly due to "Allanon".

 2.7 -- If files or streams fail a pass-through (non-VLC) attempt, try
        again using VLC, if available.
 Suggested by TCF user "goodtrips".